MMZK1526/lambda_calculus/README.md

 final iiyokoiyo = 114514.toChurchNumber(); // I wouldn't try to print out this one...

+// Evaluate a lambda expression
+// Note that we use `LambdaBuilder` to constructor lambda expressions bottom-up.
+// We need to call the `build` method at the end to get the final lambda
+// expression.
+// Both `LambdaBuilder` and `Lambda` provides a number of constants and
-// Evaluate a lambda expression final twoTimesThree = LambdaBuilder.applyAll([
+// combinators for convenience. final twoTimesThree = LambdaBuilder.applyAll([
   LambdaBuilder.constants.lambdaTimes,
   LambdaBuilder.lambdaTwo,